 Remember: the price of your home is a moving target and the best pricing strategy will depend on who your target Buyer is, the time of year you decide to sell and what else is happening in the market.

-Want to know more?
-If you’re thinking of selling your Toronto home, we’d be happy to give you an idea of how much your home is worth and discuss the various pricing strategies with you…you know how to find us.
+Want to know more about home pricing strategies?
+If you’re thinking of selling your Toronto or Mississauga home, we’d be happy to give you an idea of how much your home is worth and discuss the various pricing strategies with you…you know how to find us.